hazelcast/hazelcast-reference-manual/src/ClusteredJMX.md

 Use the Clustered JMX interface to integrate Hazelcast Management Center with *AppDynamics*.
 To perform this integration, attach AppDynamics Java agent to the Management Center.

-For agent installation, refer to [Install the App Agent for Java](http://docs.appdynamics.com/display/PRO14S/Install+the+App+Agent+for+Java) page.
+For agent installation, refer to <a href="http://docs.appdynamics.com/display/PRO14S/Install+the+App+Agent+for+Java" target="_blank">Install the App Agent for Java</a> page.

-For monitoring on AppDynamics, refer to [Using AppDynamics for JMX Monitoring](http://docs.appdynamics.com/display/PRO14S/Monitor+JMX+MBeans#MonitorJMXMBeans-UsingAppDynamicsforJMXMonitoring) page.
+For monitoring on AppDynamics, refer to <a href="http://docs.appdynamics.com/display/PRO14S/Monitor+JMX+MBeans#MonitorJMXMBeans-UsingAppDynamicsforJMXMonitoring" target="_blank">Using AppDynamics for JMX Monitoring</a> page.

 After installing AppDynamics agent, you can start Management Center as shown below.